Recipe: Kale and Roasted Squash Salad

 1/4 cup fresh lemon juice

 4 ounces aged goat cheese, shaved or crumbled

 1/2 cup toasted cashews or hazelnuts roughly chopped

 1 lb chicken thighs or breast, grilled and cut, or your preferred protein, even garbanzo beans (optional)

 Preheat oven to 350 degrees.
 Place squash cubes on a parchment-lined baking sheet.
 Drizzle with 1 1/2 tablespoons olive oil, and sprinkle with a pinch of sea salt and pepper; toss well.
 Roast until golden brown, tossing halfway through, about 45 minutes.

 Meanwhile, place shallots on a parchment-lined baking sheet, and drizzle with remaining 1 1/2 tablespoons olive oil, and sprinkle with a pinch of salt and pepper.
 Roast until brown, tossing halfway through, about 30 minutes.

 In a large salad bowl, combine lemon juice, flaxseed oil, 1/2 teaspoon salt, and a pinch of pepper.

 Slice kale leaves crosswise into 3/4-inch ribbons (you should have 12 cups loosely packed kale); add to salad bowl.
 Toss kale with dressing, squeezing until leaves are soft.
 Let stand for at least 30 minutes.

-Add remaining vegetables, cheese, and nuts to kale.
+Add remaining vegetables, cheese, and nuts (and protein) to kale.
 Toss well to combine.